ceford/cefjdemos-data-jdm-help-en/articles/users/users-new-or-edit.md

 ## Description

-The User Edit screen is used to create a new user or edit an existing user.
+The *Users: New or Edit* page is used to create a new user or edit an existing user.

 ### Common Elements